ZipsRacingElectric/ZRE-CAN-Tools/doc/common_library.md

 ZRE_CANTOOLS_ARCH_TYPE              String indicating what architecture the
                                     application has been compiled for.

+ZRE_CANTOOLS_NAME			        String indicating the name of the software.
+                                    Always evaluates to "zre_cantools".

 ZRE_CANTOOLS_VERSION_NUMBER         String indicating the version number of the
                                     application.
 In the form <YYYY.MM.DD>.